pretorh/lfs-notes/steps/main-build.md

 See `scripts/6/gcc/compare-test-results.sh` to get list of unexpected failures

-Change the ownership back to root (remove the need to change post-install): `chown -Rv root .`

 #### Install and sanity checks

-Install using the normal `make install`

-Post install clean and symlinks: see `scripts/6/gcc/install.sh` (moved the final `.py` file move to share into this script)
+Install, cleanup and create symlinks: see `scripts/6/gcc/install.sh` (moved the final `*gdb.py` file move into this script)

 Run another sanity check: see `scripts/6/gcc/sanity-check-4.sh`